-The American Medical College of Homeopathy (AMCH at PIHMA) Homeopathic Practitioner Program prepares students for professional practice of homeopathic medicine.
+The American Medical College of Homeopathy (AMCofH at PIHMA) Homeopathic Practitioner Program prepares students for professional practice of homeopathic medicine.
 The program is licensed through the State of Arizona Private Postsecondary Board of Education.
 The next Homeopathic Practitioner Program class starts in January of each year.
 This program is offered in both a real time synchronous online format and in a classroom format.
 Online students interact live with the instructor during class.
-The program is a three year, part-time program, that encompasses 1300.5 clock hours, meeting the CHC requirement of didactic and clinical training hours.
+The program is a three year, part-time program, that encompasses over 1,300 clock hours, exceeding the CHC requirement of didactic and clinical training hours.
 Students attend an average of two weekends per month over three years.
 This program is specifically designed for both non-licensed and licensed health care professionals to practice classical homeopathy.
-Potential students can sign up to visit a class or enroll in a single class rather than an entire program (non-matriculation).
+Potential students can sign up to visit a class or enroll in a single class rather than an entire program.

 The Homeopathic Practitioner Program provides a solid preparation for the professional practice of homeopathic medicine.
 It is based on a firm academic and practical foundation using the fundamental principles and philosophy of homeopathic medicine.
-The curriculum is designed to enable students to demonstrate the knowledge, skills and attitudes necessary to meet the educational learning objectives of the program and the career in which they are being prepared for.
-Clinical training is integrated fully into the program and includes extensive participation in the PIHMA clinics, mentorship, and supervision.
-Development of business and marketing skills is also an important part of the program.
-Professionalism and humanism are the hallmarks of the programs as they are designed to foster the sense of students as members of a learning community and members of the homeopathic profession.
+The curriculum is designed to enable students to demonstrate the knowledge, skills and perspective necessary to meet the educational learning objectives of the program and the career for which they are being prepared.
+Clinical training is integrated throughout the program and includes mentorship, and supervision.
+Development of business and practice management skills is also an important part of the program.

 Please see the Course Descriptions for the Homeopathic Practitioner Program, the Homeopathic Program Catalog, and the PIHMA Catalog for more details.